 Follow these steps to create a non-gallery Azure portal SAML application.

-In the application’s properties pane, click Users and groups.
-Select users and groups to grant them access to this SAML application.
+Click Add user/group and select users or groups to grant them access to this SAML application.
 Users must have access to this SAML application to log into your Databricks workspace using SSO.

-Click SAML configure the application for SAML authentication.
-The SAML properties pane appears.
+Click the SAML tile to configure the application for SAML authentication.

 Next to Basic SAML configuration, click Edit.